 - mental depression

 - unusual bleeding or bruising

-Some side effects of isoniazid may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some isoniazid side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common

 - stomach pain

 Dark urine and yellowing of the eyes or skin (signs of liver problems) are more likely to occur in patients over 50 years of age.

 For Healthcare Professionals

 Applies to isoniazid: intramuscular solution, oral syrup, oral tablet

 Overdose of isoniazid (the active ingredient contained in Nydrazid) has been associated with uncontrollable seizures.
 Dialysis may be required to decrease isoniazid blood levels, thereby controlling seizures.
 Seizures, lethargy, and confusion have also been reported in patients with chronic renal failure.
 Other patients at risk for neurotoxicity include the malnourished and alcoholics.
 Optic neuritis has also been reported in patients on hemodialysis.